Shark fin banned at official Hong Kong functions

 Another delicacy, black moss - also known as fat choy - whose harvesting is blamed for desertification and erosion in certain areas, has also been banned at official Hong Kong functions.

-In a press release, the government said it was taking the step because the items "have aroused international and local concern because they are either captured or harvested in ecologically unfriendly or unsustainable ways, or cause other conservation concerns".'Decade of campaigning'
+In a press release, the government said it was taking the step because the items "have aroused international and local concern because they are either captured or harvested in ecologically unfriendly or unsustainable ways, or cause other conservation concerns".

 The move was hailed by conservation groups.